Responsibility and Ethics

 In 2018, Groupe PSA implements a worldwide whistleblowing system operated by an independent service provider, which collects reports from employees on unethical or illegal conduct they observe.
 Reports are dealt with in compliance with whistleblowing and non retaliation Policy

 The Group’s positions on the major issues stemming from its activities are public, as are the special-interest groups of which it is a member.
-Groupe PSA supports responsible lobbying practices, which contribute to public debate and are consistent with its ethical principles of integrity, respect and transparency.
+Consistent with its ethical principles of integrity and transparency Groupe PSA maintains responsible relations with public Institutions, by responding to their requests for information, in order to support economic, social, scientific and cultural developments.